robincornett/scriptless-social-sharing/README.md

 ### 2.0.0
 * added: new settings to manage buttons output by content type
 * added: a shortcode!
+* added: link to the settings page from the Plugins page
+* added: filter to manage button locations
 * improved: URL construction methods now allow you to do things like add your own custom query args (props Sal Ferrarello)
+* improved: if you've gone to the trouble of adding alt text to your featured images, thank you, and your Pinterest button will now use that (update from 1.5.2 applied to all featured images)

 ### 1.5.2
 * improved: custom Pinterest image alt text will be preferred over post title, if alt text is set